The Truman Show

 Plot

-Selected from birth and officially adopted by a television studio following an unwanted pregnancy, Truman Burbank is the unsuspecting star of The Truman Show, a reality television program filmed 24/7 through approximately five thousand hidden cameras and broadcast worldwide.
+Selected at birth and legally adopted by a television studio following an unwanted pregnancy, Truman Burbank is the unsuspecting star of The Truman Show, a reality television program filmed 24/7 through approximately five thousand hidden cameras and broadcast worldwide.
 Christof, the show's creator and executive producer, seeks to capture Truman's authentic emotions and give audiences a relatable everyman.

-As the show approaches its 30th anniversary, Truman begins to notice unusual occurrences around him, such as a broken spotlight (labelled Sirius) falling from the sky, a column of rain following only him, a malfunctioning radio channel precisely describing his movements, and the reappearance of his father (who is rushed away by crew members before Truman can confront him).
-Truman begins questioning his life and realizes that the city somehow revolves around him.
+As the show approaches its 30th anniversary, Truman begins to notice unusual occurrences: a stage light which serves as a star in the night sky falls from its position and nearly hits him; an isolated patch of rain falls only on him; he accidentally overhears the crew's radio transmissions precisely describing his movements through town; and finally the reappearance of his supposedly drowned father (who is rushed away by crew members before Truman can confront him).
+Truman suspects that the city somehow revolves around him, and he begins openly questioning his life and asking his closest confidants (all actors) to help him solve the mystery.

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.